 Related reading: 7 sex positions a woman should try in her lifetime

 Reminiscing over their first few meetings, they recall how they discovered their mutual interest: both wanted to do a month-long mountaineering course in Darjeeling.
-They did the course eventually and today, though they prefer trekking to mountaineering, the ball had been set rolling.
+They did the course eventually and today, though they prefer trekking to mountaineer, the ball had been set rolling.

 “I am not really interested in filmmaking though I know the finer nuances of editing (I edit the wedding choreography videos I take on).
 I prefer being his model,” she laughs.